gdaow/marshpy/README.md

 #### PathField

 PathField will load a pathlib.Path object from the YAML.
+In addition to the common fields parameters, it accept the following specific one :

-If the 'must_exist' parameter is set to True and the deserialized path don't point to an existing file or folder, a ValidationError will be raised, or the defined [error handler](#error-handling) will be called with ErrorCode.VALIDATION_ERROR as the error_code parameter.
+- must_exist (bool) : If set to True and the deserialized path don't point to an existing file or folder, a ValidationError will be raised, or the defined [error handler](#error-handling) will be called with ErrorCode.VALIDATION_ERROR as the error_code parameter.

 If the path in the YAML document is relative, and doesn't exists relatively to the current working dir, Pofy will try to resolve it relatively to the current